LOYOLA UNIVERSITY CHICAGO

 This course explores the cultures and peoples of Mesoamerica (Mexico, Guatemala, Belize, Honduras, El Salvador) in long-term perspective, with emphasis on Indigenous survivance and heritage.
 Cultures examined include the Mayas, Olmecs, Teotihuacanos, Zapotecs, and Mexicas (Aztecs).

-Interdisciplinary Option: Latin American Studies
+Interdisciplinary Option: Latin American Studies, Race and Ethnicity

 Course equivalencies: ANTH242/LASP216